Abelian threefolds with imaginary multiplication: Abstract

 \section{Abstract}

 Let $A$ be an abelian threefold defined over a number field $K$ with potential multiplication by an imaginary quadratic field $M$.
-If $A$ has signature $(2,1)$ and the multiplication by $M$ is defined over an at most quadratic extension, we attach to $A$ an elliptic curve defined over $K$ with potential complex multiplication by $M$, whose attached Galois representation is determined by the Hecke character associated to the determinant of the compatible system of $\lambda$-adic representations of $A$.
-We deduce that if $\End^0(A_\bK)$ is an imaginary quadratic field, then it necessarily has class number $\leq [K:\Q]$.
+Under mild assumptions on $K$, if $A$ has signature $(2,1)$ and the multiplication by $M$ is defined over $KM$, we attach to $A$ an elliptic curve defined over $K$ with potential complex multiplication by $M$, whose attached Galois representation is determined by the Hecke character associated to the determinant of the compatible system of $\lambda$-adic representations of $A$.
+We deduce that if $\End^0(A_\bK)$ is an imaginary quadratic field, then it necessarily has class number $\leq [KM \colon M]$.